 Roast Beef and Yorkshire Pudding

-A great tradition in Britain is that of the Sunday lunch and a nice joint of roast beef and Yorkshire pudding.
-I have many memories as a kid of us sitting around the table at our Sunday lunch.
-Invariably waiting for my father to get back from golf, so we could eat our Sunday lunch.
-My Mum was (and still is) a great cook and would always do us proud.
+A great tradition in Britain and Ireland is that of the Sunday lunch and a nice joint of roast beef and Yorkshire pudding.
+I have many memories as a kid of our family sitting around the table at our Sunday lunch.

-The roast meat was lamb, chicken, pork, beef or whatever that week had been on offer.
-And the side dishes would be a combination of roast potatoes, greens, carrots, parsnips and other vegetables.
-There was normally some other strange English invention on the table like bread or mint sauce or stuffing, all depending on the meat.
+There was normally some other strange English invention on the table like bread or mint sauce or stuffing, all depending a little bit on the meat.

-We would scoff ourselves full, a bit like at Christmas, and then relax on the couch and invariably fall asleep!
+We would scoff ourselves full, a bit like at Christmas, and then relax on the couch and invariably fall asleep watching the game!

 All my friends at school and University also had a similar Sunday lunch tradition and it was interesting to see how it varied from house to house.
 I studied in the North of England, where it seemed to be a challenge for my friend’s mothers to feed us all until we popped.

 Some of my friend’s Mums really put on the most incredible spreads.
 The table top would be covered in different types of vegetables: boiled, fried, roasted, baked – everything was possible.